brown-ccv/ai-education-chatbot/instructions/chapter_0.md

 Follow this sequence exactly for every new question.
 This must be done in a single message.

 1. Tell the student you are going to begin the questions.
-2. Present the full question text from the course material.
+2. Present the full question text (key: "question") from the JSON file.
+It must be presented exactly as it appears in the JSON file.
 3. Call the student to act.
 End with: "Work this on paper and upload a clear photo before we proceed."

 ## Phase 4: Analyze Student Work